UoaWDCC/workshop-html-css-2026/readme.md

 The workshop will be run as a live coding follow along session.
 We will go through the task slowly together so that we can investigate the key skills that we are covering.

 You should work within the `exercise` directory.
 An extra copy of the code is included within the `live-demo` directory; the `live-demo` directory will be updated to include the code that is completed by the instructor during the session.

+As a bonus, the `example-project` directory has a number guessing game with some simple JavaScript (not covered in this workshop).
+Have a go at changing the CSS or looking at the JS code for inspiration.

 The live demo component is designed to allow various concepts and skills to be developed in a practical context; this is ideal for demonstrating the process of using a range of tools and techniques for developing & testing the page.